jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-09-Blue-Tech-Opportunities.md

 **To My Students at BMCC:**

 Right now, you're learning web design and programming through general examples—business websites, database applications, standard exercises.
 But I want you to know: these same skills are exactly what blue tech careers require.
-Data visualization, sensor programming, GIS integration, database management—you're building those capabilities even if we're not explicitly calling it "blue tech."
+Data visualization, sensor programming, GIS integration, database management—you're actively building those capabilities, and soon we'll be applying them explicitly to blue tech challenges.
 LSSU's research labs need people who can code, design interfaces, and communicate technical findings.
-The pathway from what you're learning now to those careers is shorter than you might think.
+The pathway from what you're learning now to those careers is shorter than you might think—and you're already on it.

 **To My Colleagues at BMCC and LSSU:**